rashidul57/shift-test-app/README.md

 - Please make sure git is installed.
 If not then please follow the link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-  Now git command should be recognized in terminal, please check by the following command
+  Now git command should be recognized in the terminal, please check by the following command

   $ `git`